composer/composer/doc/articles/handling-private-packages-with-satis.md

 good trick for continuous integration servers.

 Set up a virtual-host that points to that `web/` directory, let's say it is `packages.example.org`.
-Alternatively, with PHP >= 5.4.0, you can use the built-in CLI server `php -S localhost:port` inside `web/` for a temporary solution.
+Alternatively, with PHP >= 5.4.0, you can use the built-in CLI server `php -S localhost:port -t satis-output-dir/` for a temporary solution.

 ## Usage